JarvisLee0423/Pytorch_Practice/README.md

  Library Description:

- This project only required three extra library, one is jieba, another one is nltk and the last one is torchtext.
+ This project only required three extra libraries, one is jieba, another one is nltk and the last one is torchtext.